AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 	</div>
 </div>

 In p5js there is no out-of-the-box method to doing so, as opposed to rectangular shapes where the 5th to 8th parameters can be used for that purpose.
 You could technically do it with a series of curveVertex() calls, however that strategy doesn't offer much control.
-The next two sketches that I made during #GENUARY2022 use the same algorithm.
+The next two sketches, that I made during #GENUARY2022, make use of this algorithm:

 <div class="row gtr-50 gtr-uniform">
 	<div class="col-4">